-12 days in Altamura, Italy - July 19 - 30, 2017
+12 days in Altamura, Italy - July 23 - August 3 2018

 Willowbank and Messors share an understanding and acknowledgement of the interconnectedness between people and place, and that the creative continuity of cultural tradition is what sustains heritage.
 Messors’ Fornello Sustainable Preservation Project encompasses these goals and Willowbank are proud to support its evolution.

-"The future goal for the site of Fornello is to create a sustainable conservation model through the complete restoration of the frescoes and the historic landscape as well as promoting sustainable living practices.
+"The future goal for the site of Fornello is to create a sustainable conservation model through the complete restoration of the frescoes and the historic landscape as well as promoting and preserving sustainable living practices.
 The goal is to restore the site to the point in which it can function as it’s original settlement: as cave dwellings, a place of congregation, wine storage, milk collection, cheese making and cheese cave aging.
-Once restored, local shepards will be offered the site to use as their own milk collective and caves to age their cheeses.”
+Once restored, local shepherds will be offered the site to use as their own milk collective and caves to age their cheeses.” -Messors

 - Walk to pasture with the shepherd and his flock and make a traditional shepherds lunch in the field to share together

-- Italian language classes
+- Informal Italian language classes

 For any inquiries or for further information email firstname.lastname@example.org